shad-1/Learning-Log/README.md

 - Make a list of questions to ask when you're blocked.
 (Are you on the right branch?
 Latest?
 Storage emulator running? etc.) (12/7/21)
 - Even if you're short on time, have goals for the day.
 Check on your progress at least every hour, and make sure you're working towards your goals.
 (1/6/22)
 - If you feel lost on a topic, type out a message to your team in a note.
 Odds are you will think of a new question to google, and often enough, it will lead you to answers.
 (1/7/21)
+- Get wins quickly.
+(1/25/22)
+  - Take a moment to connect how the win will help you realize your vision of company and personal growth.
+### Feeling Stuck
+- When feeling stuck, draw it out.
+  - If you spend more than 30 minutes planning on your own, call someone in or just get started and re-evaluate in 30.
+  - If you don't know everything, but you do know some things, jump in on those things and ship something daily.
+(1/19/22)

+  ### Handling Distractions